leancodepl/leancode_cubit_utils/README.md

 The next step will be to use the `PaginatedCubitLayout` widget.
 It simplifies the construction of the layout for a paginated page.

 ### `PaginatedCubitLayout`
 `PaginatedCubitLayout` is a widget used for building a page featuring a paginated list, and fetching next pages while scrolling.
-It takes three required arguments:
+It takes two required arguments:

 - `cubit` - an instance of `PaginatedCubit`,
 - `itemBuilder` - builds a item widget from `TItem` object,

+It also takes numerous optional builders:
 - `separatorBuilder` - builds a separator widget.

-It also takes numerous optional builders:
 - `headerBuilder` - builds a sliver widget on top the list which is scrolled together with the list,
 - `footerBuilder` - builds a sliver widget under the list which is scrolled together with the list,
 - `initialStateBuilder` - builds a widget that is displayed before the request for the first page is executed,